 Freezing potatoes successfully means using cooked or partially cooked potatoes.
 The method used to prepare raw potatoes for freezing is called blanching.

-Blanching involves immersing prepared potatoes into fast-boiling water for two to three minutes before removing and plunging immediately into a bowl of iced water.
+Blanching involves immersing prepared potatoes into fast-boiling water for two to three minutes before removing and plunging them immediately into a bowl of iced water.